See results about’s (J) “Buy” Rating Reiterated at Shore Capital

-Shore Capital restated their buy rating on shares of See results about (LON:J) in a report released on Tuesday morning, LSE.Co.UK reports.
+Shore Capital reiterated their buy rating on shares of See results about (LON:J) in a report published on Tuesday morning, LSE.Co.UK reports.

-A number of other brokerages have also commented on J. Jefferies Financial Group lowered See results about to a hold rating and set a GBX 280 ($3.66) price objective for the company. in a report on Monday, June 7th.
-Barclays boosted their price objective on See results about from GBX 275 ($3.59) to GBX 285 ($3.72) and gave the stock an overweight rating in a report on Thursday, May 20th.
-Finally, Berenberg Bank boosted their price objective on See results about from GBX 214 ($2.80) to GBX 225 ($2.94) and gave the stock a hold rating in a report on Tuesday, May 4th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The stock has a consensus rating of Buy and an average price target of GBX 320.50 ($4.19).
+J has been the topic of a number of other reports.
+Barclays boosted their price objective on See results about from GBX 275 ($3.59) to GBX 285 ($3.72) and gave the company an overweight rating in a research note on Thursday, May 20th.
+Jefferies Financial Group downgraded See results about to a hold rating and set a GBX 280 ($3.66) price objective on the stock. in a research note on Monday, June 7th.
+Finally, Berenberg Bank boosted their price objective on See results about from GBX 214 ($2.80) to GBX 225 ($2.94) and gave the company a hold rating in a research note on Tuesday, May 4th.
+Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and an average price target of GBX 320.50 ($4.19).

 Receive News & Ratings for See results about Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for See results about and related companies with MarketBeat.com's FREE daily email newsletter.